-Cascade County is commonly swept by high westerly winds called “chinooks”.
-These winds can create rapid snow melt events in March or April and can cause flooding while the ground is still frozen.
+Cascade County is commonly swept by high westerly winds called "chinooks".
+These winds can create rapid snowmelt events in March or April and can cause flooding while the ground is still frozen.
 Flood events have also occurred due to heavy snowmelt in May and June, or high-intensity rainstorms later in the summer.
-Among the areas regulated through the Cascade County Floodplain Regulations are the Sun and Missouri River Basins and the Belt and Sand Coulee Creeks.
+Among the areas regulated through the Cascade County Floodplain Regulations are the Sunday and Missouri River Basins and the Belt and Sand Coulee Creeks.

 Several of the County's efforts depend on your cooperation and assistance.
 Here is how you can help: